2019 Tipperary Senior Football Championship: Relegation play-off

-The bottom placed team from each group enter the Relegation Semi-Finals.
+The bottom-placed team from each group enters the Relegation Semi-Finals.
 The two winners guarantee their senior status for another year while the two losers face off in the Relegation Final.
 The winner will remain in the top-flight while the loser will suffer relegation to the 2020 I.F.C.

-Due to their participation in both the S.H.C. and I.H.C. finals in late October, Kiladangan made the decision to concede all Relegation matches and in effect self-relegated themselves to the 2020 I.F.C.
-A statement on the club's Twitter account read: "With the Senior and Intermediate hurlers both in County Final’s the weekend after next (as well as the U21 hurling championship in the coming weeks), the club are unable to field a team for the Senior Football relegation play off and therefore have taken the unfortunate decision to self-relegate to Intermediate Football for 2020."
+Due to their participation in both the S.H.C. and I.H.C. finals in late October, Kiladangan decided to concede all Relegation matches and in effect self-relegated themselves to the 2020 I.F.C.
+A statement on the club's Twitter account read: "With the Senior and Intermediate hurlers both in County Final’s the weekend after next (as well as the U21 hurling championship in the coming weeks), the club is unable to field a team for the Senior Football relegation play off and therefore have taken the unfortunate decision to self relegate to Intermediate Football for 2020."